We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 Breast cancer can strike at any age but knowledge is power.
 Please learn about this disease for your own sake, and for the sake of those you are caring for.
 And please pass this on to as many people as you know.
+Any time, of course, but especially in October for Breast Cancer Awareness Month.
 As with all cancers, early treatment is so very important!

 P.S.
 Need some October Breast Cancer Awareness Month images?